-More creative kinds of sales promotion are limited only by your imagination.
-For example, you might run some form of competition to draw attention to your product.
-Free gifts can work well: the trick is to find a gift that is inexpensive but at the same time attracts customers.
-A related form of sales promotion is based on a tie-in with another product (such as a new movie) or a good cause.
-Longer-term, loyalty programmes (for example buy five and get the sixth free) can help retain customers and boost sales.
+But sales promotion are limited only by your imagination.
+For example, you could run a competition to draw attention to your product.
+Free gifts also work well as a sales promotion technique: the trick is to find a promotional gift that is cost-effective but at the same time attracts customers.

-For added impact, you might want to send your own field marketing people to help retailers.
-For example, you might run a demonstration of your product in a store or at an event.
-If you cannot provide your own staff, you might outsource activities like this to a field marketing agency.
+For added impact, you can send in your own field marketing people to help retailers sell your products.
+You could run a demonstration of your product in a store or at a promotional event.
+If you cannot provide your own staff, you could outsource activities like this to a field marketing agency.

-Another alternative is to aim your sales promotion at the intermediary rather than at the end-customer.
+Another alternative is to aim your sales incentive at the intermediary rather than the end customer.
 For example, you could offer a short-term discount to retailers, or free branded goods for sales staff.
-Many sales-promotion ideas can be adapted to target the trade instead of consumers, or perhaps both.
+Many sales promotion ideas can be adapted to target the trade instead of consumers, or both.

-Although individual sales promotions are short-term, tactical activities, sales promotion can raise important strategic issues.
-Clear objectives can help you understand which sales promotion ideas will work for you and how they fit with other marketing activities such as advertising.
+Although individual sales promotions are short-term, tactical activities, they can raise important strategic issues.
+Clear sales promotion objectives can help you understand which ideas will work for you, and how they fit with other marketing activities such as advertising and SEO.

-Although variations of price cuts may increase sales, they also shrink margins.
-Short-term sales increases may be at the expense of future sales - for example if customers have bought two for the price of one.
-Unless sales promotions attract new customers, the overall effect may be to reduce profits.
-So while sales promotion can work well for new product launches, there are more risks with existing products.
+Although price cuts may increase sales, they also shrink margins.
+Short-term sales increases may be at the expense of future sales - for example, if customers have bought two products for the price of one.

 You should also think carefully about how sales promotions affect your brand.
 Regular price discounting or a poor quality free gift might devalue your brand.
-On the other hand, a well-planned loyalty scheme could both strengthen your image and provide you with useful data on your customers' purchasing behaviour.
+On the other hand, an attractive customer loyalty scheme could strengthen your image and provide useful data on your customers' purchasing behaviour.